oxford-pharmacoepi/MegaStudy/Feasibility Shiny/README.md

 renv::restore()
 ```

+    ## - The library is already synchronized with the lockfile.

 Subsequently, please put your results folder (extracted from zip) into
 the “data” folder that you see in this R project.
+You can put all there
+is in the zip folder (including the log and snapshot, that does not
+break the code), however you would only need to put the folder in which
+your csv results are stored.

 Then open global.R and click “Run App” in the top right corner.